circles.diy

 Communities thrive when people share what they know.
 Teaching, mentoring, and creating together are central to every circle.
 Knowledge makes a community resilient and worth belonging to.

-We don’t chase viral growth.
+We don't chase viral growth.
 Small, meaningful communities matter more than massive noisy networks.
-Circles are built for trust, craft and genuine connection.
+Circles are built for trust, craft and genuine connection - not clout.

 Help shape circles.diy

-We're shaping circles.diy together.
-If you're a creator, part of a community or even just curious, your voice belongs here.
-Share the tools you wish existed, the patterns you want to leave behind and the ideas you think could make circles.diy thrive.
+We're building circles.diy together.
+If you organise events, run communities, coordinate groups, or simply value better social tools, your voice belongs here.
+Share the patterns you want to leave behind, the tools you wish existed, and the ideas you think could make circles.diy thrive.

 5000 characters max.